bradfordharrison2606/blog/_posts/2024-08-08-EmblemCelica.md

     </table>
 </div>

-Wearing the Ring of the Caring Princess grants boosts to Strength, Magic, and Resistance.
+Wearing the Ring of the Caring Princess grants boosts to **Strength, Magic**, and **Resistance**.
 The latter two stats are ones dedicated Mages always want more of.
 That increase to Strength might seem out of place, but there are a few classes in Engage that are Mixed Attackers who can switch between Physical and Magical attacks.
 These include Mage Knights, Griffin Knights, and the special Vidame Class.

 ## Sync Skills